cyberjunky/python-garminconnect/README.md

 """
-Initialize client with credentials
+Initialize Garmin client with credentials
+Only needed when your program is initialized
 """
+try:
     client = Garmin(YOUR_EMAIL, YOUR_PASSWORD)
+except (
+    GarminConnectConnectionError,
+    GarminConnectAuthenticationError,
+    GarminConnectTooManyRequestsError,
+) as err:
+    print("Error occured during Garmin Connect Client init: %s" % err) quit() except Exception:  # pylint: disable=broad-except
+    print("Unknown error occured during Garmin Connect Client init") quit()

 """
-Login to portal
+Login to Garmin Connect portal
+Only needed at start of your program
+The libary will try to relogin when session expires
 """
 try:
     client.login()